Samuel George Upshall

 Story:

 Samuel George Upshall was born in Blandford St. Mary, Dorset, during 1897 the son of Walter John Upshall and Emma Sophia Upshall (nee Douch).
 He lived some of his early life in Fernhill, East Knoyle, Wiltshire, until by 1911 the family had moved to Oborne, Sherborne, Dorset.
 Samuel had enlisted in the Dorsetshire Regiment as a Private (Service No. 27421).
 At some time he was transferred to the 44th Company of the 8th Reserve Battalion of the Machine Gun Corps (Service No. 156701).
 It is not known in which theatre of war he served but on his discharge on 21 Feb 1919 was awarded the Victory and British War Medals.
+The 1921 Census shows he was living with his parents at Cowpers Farm, Yeovil, Somerset, working as a Cowman.
 His marriage to Mabel Embleton Pitcher was recorded in Sherborne, Dorset, during 1922.
-He died in Sherborne on 22 May 1935.
+He died in Sherborne at the end of Aug 1935 and buried there on 30 Aug 1935 (as reported in the Western Gazette dated 6 Sep 1935).

 Images: